ludbek/powerform/readme.md

 # Introduction
-A form model which can be used in apps with or without frameworks like Mithril, React, etc.
+A tiny (5.93kb gzip) form model which can be used in apps with or without frameworks like Mithril, React, etc.

+## Features
+- Each field can have multiple validators
+- Allows to toggle between single and multiple errors
+- Per field validation
+- Decorate data, imagine inserting dashes while filling credit card
+- Reset form or single field
+- Check if fields have been modified

 # Installation
 ## npm
 `npm install powerform`
 ## Bower
+`bower install validatex`
 `bower install powerform`

 # Requirement